 Immature: mostly greys and browns which gives it a cryptic look

-Western North America from extreme southwest British Columbia south through Washington, Oregon, and California to Baja California, Mexico.
+Western North America from extreme southwest British Columbia south through Washington, Oregon, Nevada, and California to Baja California, Mexico.
 Introduced populations are found in Hawaii and New Zealand.

 Eight subspecies are recognized: